Cosme711/Challenge/DevChallenges/Challenge-My-team-page-master/README.md

 ![screenshot](https://github.com/Cosme711/Challenge/blob/main/DevChallenges/Challenge-My-team-page-master/screenshot.png)

 Hi everyone,

 I used only HTML and CSS.
 With this challenge i learn text reveal animation.

 Please do not hesitate to give some feedback for this challenge.

+You can see my demo here : https://cosme-gressier-teampage-challenge.netlify.app/

 ### Built With